andrea-feichtmayr/ME3-Classic-Biotic-Gameplay/README.md

 reasons, uninstallation is very easy.
 Either use your mod manager or remove the `DLC_MOD_CBIOTIC` directory from ME3's DLC directory.

-## Issues
-Sometimes powers miss although the game highlights a target, this is due the removal of projectile arching.
-The solution to this is to simply aim directly at the target.

 ## Credits
 The ME3Explorer Team for ME3Explorer
 Mgamerz for the ME3Tweaks Mod Manager